jz2785/Urban-Object-Detection/README.md

 # Object Detection in an Urban Environment

 ### Project overview
-This section should contain a brief description of the project and what we are trying to achieve.
-Why is object detection such an important component of self driving car systems?
+In this project, we look at object detection in camera images.
+Object detection has a wide variety of application, but for this course we are specifically interested in the application of self driving cars, where object detection is used for scene understanding.
+Good scene understanding is important for reliable driving.

 ### Set up